• Skip to primary navigation

 Siberian Squill - Scilla siberica

 These pretty blue flowers grow in both sunny and partially shady areas.
 It grows in areas of my yard that is full shade in the summer when the trees get all their leaves in.
-But, in the early spring, it is a sunny to partial shady area.
+But, in the early spring, it is a sunny to partially shady area.
 What I always thought was so pretty about this flower is actually part of a problem.
 It grows, naturalizes and multiplies in lawns that are starting to recover from the winter.
 It's one of the earliest flowering plants in the spring.

 They are a beautiful splash of color in the spring.
 I also liked that once the lawns were filling in, the Siberian squill would just be cut down with a lawnmower and would essentially disappear.